-Pertunia Lehoka is a wife and mother of two, based in Pretoria, South Africa.
-She is a Speaker, a Relationship Coach & a Businesswoman.
+Pertunia Lehoka is a wife and mother of two, She is an Author, a Speaker and a Relationship Coach

 She had been looking frail, going to the clinic every Thursday for checkup.
 As delicate as she was, she held on as we both stood outside the building where we both worked, waiting for our transport to take us home after work. *Bertha looked at me and mumbled a few words to me, “Pat, I'm ill; I'm really ill.”

 I looked at her, as if to prevent her from telling me what her ailment was.
 Truth be told, I had had a hunch for a very long time, simply by looking at her physically emaciated stature and constant cough, that she was really ill.
 Her light skin tone bore a contrast between pale and red with bloodshot eyes.
 What she was about to tell me, simply affirmed what I had already known for a while, that she was truly ailing from something that was likely to be chronic.
 My colleague turned very close friend, insisted on telling me what was wrong with her.
 My heart pounded and I shivered, while my ears barred me from listening attentively.
 I had to, as it was becoming evident that she needed an avenue of release and had at the time, chosen me to be that emotional deposit box.
 I was her friend after all.